-although a common tradeoff to improve round off errors is to expose a parameter "RateRatioMinusOne", as many of the rates are very close to the value 1.0.
+The RateRatio type in gPTP is defined as a 64 bit floating point value, although a common tradeoff to improve round off errors is to expose a parameter "RateRatioMinusOne", as many of the rates are very close to the value 1.0.
 Subtracting '1.0' makes a binary32 float value (defined in IEEE Std.
-754 [TM] -2008) more stable for computation.
+754TM-2008) more stable for computation.
 For example, a clock that is 1 part per million fast relative to another clock could be represented as the number 1.000001 as a ratio, or could be represented as the value 0.000001 as the "RateRatioMinusOne".
-1.000001 represented as an IEEE float32 will have a 4.6 % error due to lack of enough mantissa bits, whereas the number 0.000001 will be accurate to the 14 th decimal point.
+1.000001 represented as an IEEE float32 will have a 4.6 % error due to lack of enough mantissa bits, whereas the number 0.000001 will be accurate to the 14th decimal point.

-5.1.2.
-Data Type Definitions
+5.1.2 Data Type Definitions

 Data Type Description Clock Time Clock Time:: 64 bit Integer Sampled Value of a Clock Object.
 In practice, the Clock Time can be either an instantaneously latched value such as a sampled clock edge transition or an approximated value where a transition is detected by periodic sampling.
 Implementation-defined units, typically 64-bits of Clock Object units (interpretation defined by Clock Type).
-Clock Type Clock Type:: Enumeration of gPTP, SysClock, LAN, MediaClock, System-specific enumeration of various clock sources available within an endpoint. gPTP Clock Time gPTP Clock Time:: Structure of Seconds:: 64 bit Integer FractionalNanoseconds::64 bit Integer An expanded representation of the gPTP time exposing the 48-bit seconds and 48-bit FractionalNanoseconds fields of the Extended Timestamp of gPTP.
+Clock Type Clock Type:: Enumeration of gPTP, SysClock, LAN, MediaClock, System-specific enumeration of various clock sources available within an endpoint.

+gPTP Clock Time gPTP Clock Time:: Structure of Seconds:: 48 bit Integer FractionalNanoseconds::48 bit Integer An expanded representation of the gPTP time exposing the 48-bit seconds and 48-bit FractionalNanoseconds fields of the Extended Timestamp of gPTP.
+Note, that for practical purposes most implementations choose to store Seconds and FractionalNanoseconds in a 64 bit Integer data types.
 Grandmaster Status Grandmaster Status:: Enumeration of Available, Uncertain, New Election, Unavailable.
 Enumeration of Grandmaster events to report, either as a polled interface to get status, or to proactively notify clients.
 In the simple case, if the local gPTP subsystem is the Grandmaster, the gPTP subsystem would report Available .
 As all nodes start out initially in the Grandmaster state until a best-master is chosen, this may be a transient state.
 The Grandmaster can be Uncertain if for whatever reason the synchronization packets are being intermittently dropped, or timestamp information not supplied.
 A Grandmaster can have a New Election if a best-master clock algorithm executes and results in a change of the Grandmaster source.
 A client can also expect an Available status to be indicated.
 The Grandmaster may also be Unavailable - in such cases when the best master clock algorithm hasn't completed the initial selection, or the current Master fails and no end node does an announcement to reselect a master.
+MAC Address MAC Address:: Unsigned Byte [6] Identifies the MAC address of the device/entity to which some information is transmitted or from which some information is received